 - Enhance your acoustic with the best acoustic guitar amps

 But first it’s important to decide what kind of acoustic you are looking for in terms of size.
-0, 00, 000 Martin shapes and parlor-style guitars are smaller bodied that often accentuate mid frequencies that are great for fingerstyle at the expense of the low end, that often needs deeper, larger soundboxes.
+0, 00, 000 Martin shapes and parlor-style guitars are smaller bodied and often accentuate mid frequencies that are great for fingerstyle at the expense of the low end, which often needs deeper, larger soundboxes.

 A jumbo size is large, deep and great for strumming, while a dreadnought body shape sits between and can be a great all-rounder.
 Many brands put their own spin on body dimensions for flat top acoustics and there can be many variations and variables on tones outside of these shapes that we’ll talk about as we go through our picks of the best.

 In this guide, Guitar World's experts zone in on 10 of the best acoustic guitars under $1,000 – some are well under that too – including top models in a range of styles from Fender, PRS, Martin, Ibanez and Taylor.